Buddhism in Thailand: Ayutthya period (1351–1767)

-After the fall of Ayudhya, Thailand was reunited by King Taksin under the Kingdom of Thonburi, but he was overthrown in 1782 by Rama I.
+After the fall of Ayutthya, Thailand was reunited by King Taksin under the Kingdom of Thonburi, but he was overthrown in 1782 by Rama I.

 Modern history

 Early Rattanakosin period (1782–1851)

 Rama I (reigned 1782–1809) of the Chakri Dynasty (which remains the current royal family of Thailand) founded the Rattanakosin Kingdom.
 Under Rama I, new temples were constructed at the new capital of Rattanakosin (modern Bangkok), such as the royal wat, Wat Phra Kaew, where the Emerald Buddha is enshrined.

 Rama I also appointed the first Supreme Patriarch of Thai Buddhism which has the authority to oversee the Thai Buddhist sangha.
 Rama I also encouraged the translation of ancient Pali Buddhist texts.
 Furthermore, under Rama I, the Buddhist canon (Pāli Canon) was collected and reviewed within the framework of another Buddhist Council (which is known as the 9th council as per the Thai tradition).
 It was attended by over 250 monks.
 A new edition of the Pali Canon was published, the Tipitaka Chabab Tongyai.
 Rama I also issued several royal decrees which governed the conduct of monastics.
 Furthermore, Pali examinations for monastics were revived under the auspices of the supreme patriarch Somdet Phra Sangkarat (1793–1816), which covered the oral translation of Pali Canon passages from Pali to Thai.

 Under Rama I, some new laws overseeing the Buddhist sangha were passed.
 Every abbot was required to prepare a register of the monks and novices under them.
 Furthermore, the king decreed that every monk had to carry a document of identification.
 Furthermore, the state reserved the right to defrock monks who were not following the monastic rules.
 128 corrupt monks were known to have been defrocked.

 Rama II established a new modern ecclesiastical education system for studying Theravada doctrine and the Pali language.
 This examination system was further revised with nine grades of exams.
 It remains the standard up to this day.
 Rama II also sent various missions to Sri Lanka to spread the teaching, since he feared that, under British rule, it would begin to decline there.

 The third Chakri monarch, Rama III (reigned 1824–1851), was also a devout Buddhist.
 More than 50 temples were built and repaired in his reign.
 These include the first Chinese style temple at Rajorasa, the stupa at Wat Arun, the Golden Mount at Wat Sraket, the Metal Temple at Wat Ratchanadda, and Wat Pho, the site of the first university in Thailand.